EdwardSJ151/Streamlit_Pokedex/README.md

  <br>

 ## Local Webapp Setup
 * Use the Git Clone command, if you don't know how, refer to this tutorial by GitKraken.
 Make sure you have all of the libraries needed to run.
-You can double check them in requirments
+You can double check them in requirments.

 https://www.youtube.com/watch?v=aHMPn57ZmJo

-* Run the "main.py" file
+* Run the "main.py" file.
 * The terminal will give you a command. (it should look like "streamlit run <directory>") Copy and Paste it into your CMD and run it.
 * The app should display on your local host.
 <br>